rohankanhaisingh/Performance-Log/README.md

 ----------------------------------

-## New in version 0.5.2:
+## New in version 0.7.2:
-	- Done rewriting the code of this entire project.
-Programmers are now able to read the code without figuring out what the code does.
+	- Added a Discord Rich Presence feature to show your friends what you are doing on Performance Log.

 ## Ideas in mind that might come into the project (I am working on this):